Kadagaden/shogi-pieces/README.md

 ## About
-Repository for shogi pieces I made or modified.
-By default the filenames are for [XBoard](https://www.gnu.org/software/xboard/) but of course they can be used with other programs, too.
-This repository also contains board tiles and complete boards (see the *boards* folder).
+Repository for shogi pieces and boards I made or modified.

-The files were made with [Inkscape](https://inkscape.org) and [GIMP](https://www.gimp.org).
+I have a separate repository for chess, chess variants, janggi, xiangqi, sittuyin: [https://github.com/Ka-hu/chess-pieces](https://github.com/Ka-hu/chess-pieces)

 ## Piece Sets